 The Numbers Have It: On several of the trees in the Paddock are metal signs with numbers that correspond to the horse.
 That way, horse #1 in the upcoming race goes to the tree with sign #1—and so do the horse’s jockey, trainer and connections—and so forth.

 Makes Sense: At the exhibit, Horse Sense, outside the Grandstand near Gate A, guests can meet a retired racehorse and learn about the contributions of outriders and their importance to our sport.
-Horse Sense is open each Thursday through Sunday during the meet.
+Horse Sense is open each Saturday and Sunday from 12pm - 2pm, weather permitting.